steveli/partial-encoder-decoder/README.md

 ### Command-line options

-For both MNIST and CelebA scripts, use the option `--mask block --block-len n` to specify the mask to be n by n blocks.
+For both MNIST and CelebA scripts, using the option `--mask block --block-len n` to specify "square observation" missingness with n-by-n observed blocks and
-`--mask indep --obs-prob .2` to specify the mask to be independent dropout with 80% missing pixels.
+`--mask indep --obs-prob .2` to specify "independent dropout" missingness with 80% missing pixels.

 Use `-h` to see all the available command-line options for each script